lex-node/governance/constitution/constitution.md

 * **Conviction Voting:** a vote weighting which grows over time according to a half-life decay curve, making it particularly robust against time-based attack vectors
 * **Conviction Signaling:** the use of Conviction Voting by the Council to communicate preferences over some list of proposed options
 * **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs
+* **Council:** the unincorporated association of Voters, also known as "The Pocket Network Council".
+* **Council Smart Contract:** : (a) shall initially be the source code at [______] as deployed to 0x[_______] on the Ethereum Blockchain; and (b) shall subsequently be any other source code that (i) is designated by the Council to serve as the 'Council Smart Contract’ under this Constitution and (ii) is deployed to a specified public key address on a specified public blockchain and specified blockchain network, each as designated by the Council.
+There shall be only one Council Smart Contract at any given time. .
+* **Council Protocol:** the voting, accounting and other rules and procedures embodied in the Council Smart Contract.
 * **Decentralization Day:** a legal milestone for the decentralization of the Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
 * **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of the Pocket Network, who collectively govern the public goods that are Pocket Core, the On-Chain DAO Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
 * **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature